 Diabetic retinopathy surgery is done to remove scar tissues or blood from the eye if laser treatment is not possible because retinopathy is too advanced.
-This surgery may also be carried out to remove some of the vitreous humour (transparent, jelly-like substance) from the eye.
+This surgery may also be done in order to remove the vitreous humour (transparent, jelly-like substance) from the eye.

-During this procedure, the surgeon makes a small incision in the eye before removing some of the vitreous humour and removing any scar tissue and uses a laser to prevent further deterioration in your vision.
+During this procedure, the surgeon makes a small incision in the eye before removing any scar tissue, as well as some of the vitreous humour.
+He/she uses a laser to prevent additional degradation of the patient’s vision.

-This procedure is usually carried out under local anesthesia and sedation, which means that patients will not experience any pain or have any awareness of the surgery being performed.
+This procedure is usually carried out under local anesthesia and sedation, which means that patients will not be aware of the surgery being performed nor suffer any pain.

 What are the recovery stages after the procedure?

-- Patients will be able to go home on the same day or the day after surgery.
+- Patients can return home on the same day or the day after surgical procedure.

-- For the first few days after the surgery, patients may need to wear a patch over their eye, as activities such as watching television and reading can quickly tire their eyes.
+- For the first couple of days after the surgery, the patient may be required to wear a patch over the treated eye, as activities such as watching television and reading can quickly tire their eyes.